-The best speaker from the Youth Symposium and a group of students will then be invited to participate in the second event, which is an overnight video conference at the Two Oceans Aquarium on Friday 7 September 2012.
+The best speaker from the Youth Symposium and a group of students will then be invited to participate in the second event, which is an overnight video conference at the Two Oceans Aquarium Cape Town on Friday 7 September 2018.

 During this video conference, kindly sponsored by Vox Pureview and Kathea, Cape Town students will engage in discussions with international students who have gathered at other aquariums around the world, including Institut Océanographique (Monaco), Monterey Bay Aquarium (Monterey, USA), National Marine Aquarium (Plymouth, United Kingdom), Nausicaá, Centre National de la Mer (France), Ocean Park (Hong Kong), Shedd Aquarium (Chicago, USA), and uShaka Marine World (Durban, South Africa).